WALK THE MODERN MONASTIC PATH.

 FIND YOUR OWN BELIEFS & RITUALS

-Obviously this topic is loaded and we could devote an entire website to just to this, but I'll just give you my short list of guiding life principles.
+Obviously this topic is loaded and we could devote an entire website to just to this, but this is my top 15 guiding life principles while stumbling down the path.
 We must search deep inside for our own beliefs, but it may be helpful to try on some of these.
 Once you define your own core beliefs carry them in your heart with conviction but allow space for them to grow and change.
 Stay curious.